plone/plone.restapi-client/docs/actions/rules.md

 ## Delete Rule

+### Mutation function

+Use the `deleteRulesMutation` function to get the mutation for deleting a content-rule for the given rule ids.

+### Hook

-This function can be used to delete a content-rule for the given rule ids.
+Use the `useDeleteRules` hook to delete a content-rule for the given rule ids.

-- Function name: `deleteRulesMutation`

 ### Parameters